renzodamgo/CHiME9-ECHI/docs/training.md

 This stage should only be run on GPU.

-There are two main configuration files: `config/train/main_ha.yaml` and `config/train/main_aria`, which correspond to training using the hearing aid audio and Aria glasses audio, respectively.
+There are two main configuration files: `config/train/main_ha.yaml` and `config/train/main_aria`, which corresponds to training using the hearing aid audio and Aria glasses audio, respectively.

 ## Example Usage